 The Alberta Farm Fresh Producers Association (AFFPA) is a voluntary membership, nonprofit organization supporting the production of farm direct market vegetable crops, berry and fruit crops, bedding plants, perennials, herbs, flowers, meats, poultry, eggs and other specialty items in Alberta.
 AFFPA’s mission is to support and grow a profitable and sustainable local farm direct marketing industry.
 Programming specific to farmers’ market vendors is delivered in conjunction with the Farmers’ Market Specialist and/or AFMA.

-Alberta Health and Wellness (AHW) is responsible for setting health policy, including the development of the Alberta Public Health Act and Food Regulation.
+Alberta Health (AH) is responsible for setting health policy, including the development of the Alberta Public Health Act and Food Regulation.
 One AHW representative participates on the Approved Farmers’ Market Advisory Panel and works closely with the Farmers’ Market Specialist to develop industry-specific food safety training programs.

 Alberta Health Services